Exploring Cassoulet: History, Ingredients, and 3 Recipes

 Bon Appetit's Cassoulet Recipe

 This recipe from the magazine Bon Appetit is indeed a labor of love.
 If you choose to print the recipe, the ingredients and instructions will encompass 4 pages.
 I would suggest that, rather than simply print the recipe, you open the link on your tablet.
-There are many beautiful photographs which accompany the steps.
+There are many beautiful photographs that accompany the steps.
 Not only are they lovely (and inspiring to look at), but they also provide a visual guide to the many complicated steps.

 Kenji's (Serious Eats) Version of Cassoulet